 You're all set!
-Your devices will connect automatically with the same Wi-Fi network name and password as your Verizon Router.
+Your Wi-Fi Extender Mini will automatically connect to your Wi-Fi network, there is nothing more to do.

 Note: If there is an error during the WPS pairing process, the Status LED slowly flashes red for two minutes after the error occurs.